michaelawyu/nanopie/docs/index.md

 ### Setup

-Install `nanopie` and `flask`, a popular Python web microframework in your project.
+Install `nanopie` and `flask`, a popular Python web micro-framework in your project.
 A `Flask` app will serve as the transport of your `nanopie` microservice in this example: